w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 ## Future Plans

-In this stage, two independent versions of staking rewards (CryptoLab and Staking Rewards Collector) would be on the website.
-In future, we will see which one is used more often and see how we integrate them into one.
+Not for now.

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?**

 We see the RFP on the github and think it is very similar to what we have already done.
 We think we are suitable on working on it because CryptoLab has provided tools for both validators and nominators.
+Thus current CryptoLab users are able to enjoy the benefit from the Staking Rewards Collector.
+The CryptoLab can also attract more Staking Rewards Collector users to use the site.